knuxify/fxtumblr/README.md

 It is also possible to run fxtumblr in a Docker container; see docker/README.md for more information.

-## Enabling thread rendering support
+### Enabling thread rendering support

 Unfortunately, standard embeds are too limited to fully display an entire Tumblr thread.
 Thus, there's optional support for rendering threads using a headless web browser.
+(Renders are enabled on the official instance.)

 In order to make use of it, set `renders_enable` in your config.
 Then, run `./run-renderer.sh` to start the renderer process.